olegtaranenko/sencha-touch-node/README.md

-# node-extjs

 Marriage Sencha Touch and Node.js

 ## Installation

-I cannot redistribute ExtJS with this module, so you will not be able to install it from npm repository directly
+As far as ExtJS and Sencha Touch can not be redistibuted with this module (see Licesnse section), you will not be able to install it from npm repository directly

 However, installation via npm is easily done manually: